Home Page / Reports / Cooney Report

 Recommendation 14

-Section 52A of the TPA should be repealed and legislation introduced giving the Commission the ability to bring proceedings 'on behalf of a person who has a right of action at common law arising from the unconscionable conduct of another'.
+The Committee recommends that section 52A of the Trade Practices Act be repealed.
+It recommends that legislation be introduced giving the Trade Practices Commission the ability to bring proceedings on behalf of a person who has a right of action at common law arising from the unconscionable conduct of another.

 Recommendation 15